Decathlon/vitamin-web/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request checklist

-🚨Please review the [guidelines for contributing](../CONTRIBUTING.md) to this repository.
+🚨 Please review the [guidelines for contributing](../blob/master/CONTRIBUTING.md) to this repository.

 - [ ] Make sure you are requesting to **pull a topic/feature/bugfix branch**.
 Don't request your master!
 - [ ] Make sure you are making a pull request against the **master branch** (left side).